Skip to main content

 In the example below, a folder will be created in the "Winter" folder.

-Moving content items between folders is easy.
-Just select the content you want to move and drag it to the destination folder.
+To move content between folders, select the content and drag it to the destination folder.
 In the example below we're moving the "Winter collection slider" item to the "Winter" folder.
-You've always been able to move content between folders, but now it's a lot more convenient.

 Link copied!